MarketDAO

 - Join request system allowing non-holders to request membership via proposals

-- Snapshot-based voting power for unlimited scalability (no holder count limits)
+- Lock-based voting power for unlimited scalability (no holder count limits)

 - Automatic vesting schedule management with cleanup and consolidation